-The one thing that really bugs me about gluten free cooking is how one is expected to own every. kind. of. flour.
+The one thing that really trips me up about gluten free cooking is how one is expected to own every. kind. of. flour.

-When I encountered a recipe for chickpea flatbread I was very excited until I read that I needed chickpea flour.
+When I encountered a recipe for chickpea flatbread I was very excited until I read that I needed chickpea flour (for the typical chickpea flatbread recipe called Socca, from France).
 Sorry, friends.
 I have at least five different kinds of flour in my pantry/fridge and I am not looking to invest in new varieties at the moment.